cuspaceflight/m3-avionics/m3psu/README.md

 - Addresses are 0x40 to 0x45
 - Since external temp monitoring is not needed and shorted to GND, set the `UT_FAULT_LIMIT` to –275°C, `IOUT_CAL_GAIN_TC` to zero and the `UT_FAULT_RE-SPONSE` to ignore
 - The DC/DC converters start low, and must be configured with their voltages before turning them on.
+- Use `PAGE` command to select channel 0/1/both for control over I2C
+- Set `ON_OFF_CONFIG` to `On_off_config_use_pmbus`
+- Send `OPERATION` command to turn channel on or off as needed

 ### Lithium Battery Charger

 - Address is 0x12
 - Charging current limit is set to 2.7A using the potential divider, with assumption that cells are 2.6Ah
 - Switching pair of totem pole N-MOSFETs (choose: SiZ340DT (2422226(FAR)), same as in the DC/DC Converter
-- The P-FET (there's only one) needs to have *very low* Rds-on for efficiency (choose: SI7157DP-T1-GE3 2471947(FAR) it's big, but there's nothing smaller)
+- The P-FET (there's only one) needs to have *very low* Rds-on for efficiency (choose: Si7157DP-T1-GE3 2471947(FAR) it's big, but there's nothing smaller)
 - The two soft-start N-MOSFETs on the input need to withstand 3A current draw (choose: STL15DN4F5 2098274(FAR) it's also big, but is a pair)
 - The reverse polarity protection(?)
-N-MOSFET can be as small as possible since it carries very little current (choose: SIB452DK-T1-GE3 2364070(FAR))
+N-MOSFET can be as small as possible since it carries very little current (choose: SiB452DK-T1-GE3 2364070(FAR))
 - Big inductor is needed for lower ripple current for more efficiency (choose: SRP5030T-4R7M 2309887(FAR) -> Iripple = 0.9A)
 - Large input and output capacitance to stabilise circuit (choose: GRM32ER61C476ME15L 1735538(FAR))
 - ACIN limit is set to 15V using the potential divider, with assumption that normal charging source is 12V

 ### Lithium Battery Bleeders

-- The N-MOSFETs carries only small amounts of current and so can be very small (choose: SIB452DK-T1-GE3 2364070(FAR))
+- The N-MOSFETs carries only small amounts of current and so can be very small (choose: SiB452DK-T1-GE3 2364070(FAR))
-- The P-MOSFET carries only a small amount of current and so can be very small (choose: SIB433EDK-T1-GE3 2335393(FAR))
+- The P-MOSFET carries only a small amount of current and so can be very small (choose: SiB433EDK-T1-GE3 2335393(FAR))
 - The bleed resistors have to take around 0.5W if they are 47Ω (choose: ERJP06F47R0V 1750737(FAR))

+### Lithium Battery Module

+- This will use one of the global reserve lines for the middle battery tap, but will not be linked to the external lines.
+Note that this will break the global interconnection.

 ### Active Power ORing